alexanderrichard/NeuralNetwork-Viterbi/README.md

 * extract it so that you have the `data` folder in the same directory as `train.py`
 * create a  `results` directory in the same directory where you also find `train.py`: `mkdir results`

-Requirements: Python2.7 with the libraries numpy and pytorch
+Requirements: Python3.x with the libraries numpy and pytorch (version 0.4.1)

 ### Training:

-Run `./train.py`
+Run `python3 train.py`

 ### Inference:

-Run `./infernece.py`
+Run `python3 infernece.py`
 Note: adjust the variable `n_threads` in `inference.py` to your needs.

 ### Evaluation:

 In the inference step, recognition files are written to the `results` directory.
 The frame-level ground truth is available in `data/groundTruth`.
-Run `./eval.py --recog_dir=results --ground_truth_dir=data/groundTruth` to evaluate the frame accuracy of the trained model.
+Run `python eval.py --recog_dir=results --ground_truth_dir=data/groundTruth` to evaluate the frame accuracy of the trained model.

 ### Remarks:

 We provide a python/pytorch implementation for easy usage.
-In the paper, we used an internal C++ implementation, so results can be slightly different.
+In the paper, we used a faster in-house C++ implementation, so results can be slightly different.
 Running the provided setup on split1 of Breakfast should lead to roughly 42% frame accuracy.

 If you use the code, please cite